FChrisF/LLCL/README.txt

   See the "LICENSE.txt" file for a copy of the MPL.

-Copyright (c) 2015 ChrisF
+Copyright (c) 2015-2016 ChrisF

 Based upon the Very LIGHT VCL (LVCL):
 Copyright (c) 2008 Arnaud Bouchez - http://bouchez.info
 Portions Copyright (c) 2001 Paul Toth - http://tothpaul.free.fr

-  Note: as the LVCL has been released under the MPL version 1.1, this Source Code Form is “Incompatible With Secondary Licenses”, as defined by the Mozilla Public License, v.
+  Note: as the LVCL has been released under the MPL version 1.1, this Source Code Form is "Incompatible With Secondary Licenses", as defined by the Mozilla Public License, v.
 2.0.

 More simply (i.e. my own interpretation):
   In simple terms, it means that you can use it in a common